Smoking Tobacco Can Make Your Penis Shrink, Scientists Warn

 In fact, according to the study published in Medical News Today, 75 percent of men who gave up smoking reported that they no longer had sexual problems.

 Of course, sexual health isn’t just a matter of smoking or not smoking.
-Men (and women) who have poor diets — particularly diets with a lot of fat at and cholesterol — can experience sexual problems, as can people who don’t get enough exercise, are under a lot of stress, or abuse alcohol or other drugs.
+Men and women who have poor diets — particularly diets with a lot of fat and cholesterol — can experience sexual problems — as can people who don’t get enough exercise, are under a lot of stress, or abuse drugs.